edahlseng/dotfiles/README.md

 Components
 -------------------------------------------------------------------------------

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `dot -l` (unless it resides inside a `.symlinkParent` directory, in which case the destination is slightly different, as described below).

 If you're interested in the philosophy behind why projects like these are awesome, you might want to read [Zach Holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).